 Elder abuse is any type of mistreatment to individuals older than the age of 50 by someone with whom the person has a relationship with or staff at a residential care facility.
-It can affect both men and women from a variety of backgrounds.
+It can affect people from a variety of backgrounds.

 Signs that someone may be abusing you